open-science-promoters/RDM-promotion/README.md

 # This is an open project to gather and expand material for the promotion of good RDM (research data management) practice

 Everyone is warmly welcome and expected to warmly welcome others.
 Please have a look at our [conduct.md](code of conduct) for details, and report any misconduct.
-Foran introduction of the project and our aims, please browse our website at https://zealous-johnson-d4652e.netlify.com.
+For an introduction of the project and our aims, please browse our website at https://zealous-johnson-d4652e.netlify.com.
+We created this github project to
+1. we publish our resutls, before we think we are finished.
+2. Foster collaboration and avoid that others do the same work.

 # Contribute